 Finally, check to see if your sensors line up with each other.

-Both sensors will have a set of green & red lights that will show if the sensors have proper alignment.
 Usually, if you see a green light on both sensors, they’re aligned properly.
-If one, or both, sensors have a red light, that usually means they’re out of alignment with each other.
+If one or both sensors have a red light, they’re out of alignment.

 If none of these troubleshooting measures work, you will have to bypass your garage door sensors.

-How to Bypass Your Garage Door Sensors
+How to Bypass Garage Door Sensors

-- Prop open your door
+• Prop open your door

-- Turn on manual mode
+• Turn on manual mode

-- Close/open the garage door manually
+• Close/open the garage door manually

 1. Propping Open Your Door

 If you need to use a physical prop, it can be anything capable of bearing the garage door’s weight.
 For instance, a ladder, table, or garage stool will suffice.
-You can also use wooden planks or blocks, anything that’s sturdy and won’t budge if bumped.
+You can also use wooden planks or blocks, anything sturdy and won’t budge if bumped.

 2. Turn On Manual Mode

-Pull the release cord downwards in the direction of your garage door motor.
 This will disconnect your door trolley from the automatic opener carriage, allowing the garage door to move up and down manually.

-The automatic opener carriage is the mechanism responsible for lifting and lowering your garage door.
-Once disconnected from the door trolley, it no longer controls the garage door position, and you can lift or lower the door yourself.
+Once disconnected from the door trolley, it no longer controls the garage door position, and you can raise or lower the door yourself.

 3. Close/Open the Door Manually

 If you need to close or open your door, you can now do so.
 If you have your door propped open, ask your friend to hold it while you remove the prop.
-Then you can lower it to the ground gently.
+Then, you can lower it to the ground gently.

 This will reconnect the door trolley with the opener carriage so you can open the door with the press of a button again.

-How to Bypass Your Garage Door Sensors Permanently
+How to Bypass Garage Door Sensors Permanently

 Note that this solution requires that your sensors are still working.
-The goal is to trick the sensors into thinking that they’re operating normally, even though they won’t be.
+The goal is to trick the sensors into thinking they’re operating normally, even though they won’t be.

-So, if you want to bypass them permanently because they are faulty, you are probably better off simply replacing them.
 Even if you have an older garage door opener, there are universal garage door sensors that work with most brands.

-- Cut the wires
+• Cut the wires

-- Tape the sensors together
+• Tape the sensors together

-- Rewire the sensors
+• Rewire the sensors

-- Store the sensors
+• Store the sensors

 1. Cutting the Wires